synfinatic/aws-sso-cli/README.md

  * `AWS_DEFAULT_REGION` -- Region to use AWS with
  * `AWS_SSO_PROFILE` -- User customizable varible using a template

+### cache

+AWS SSO CLI caches information about your AWS Accounts, Roles and Tags for better perfomance.
+By default it will refresh this information after 24 hours, but you can force this data to be refreshed immediately.

+Cache data is also automatically updated anytime the `config.yaml` file is modified.

 ### list

 List will list all of the AWS Roles you can assume with the metadata/tags available